 And that was before the pandemic.
 We have since watched American hospitals, long understaffed and undersupplied, buckling under waves of coronavirus patients.
 The federal government made matters worse through willful ignorance, misinformation, and profiteering.
 Our system of commercial medicine failed the ultimate test, and thousands of Americans died.
 In this eye-opening cri de coeur, Snyder traces the societal forces that led us here and outlines the lessons we must learn to survive.
 In examining some of the darkest moments of recent history and of his own life, Snyder finds glimmers of hope and principles that could lead us out of our current malaise.
 Only by enshrining healthcare as a human right, elevating the authority of doctors and medical knowledge, and planning for our children's future can we create an America where everyone is truly free.
 The Poison Squad One Chemist's Single-Minded Crusade for Food Safety at the Turn of the Twentieth Century By Deborah Blum

+Selected for Common Reading at: University of Wisconsin - Madison

 Theme: Resilience

-go from there are all crucial parts of the healing process.

 The Beauty in Breaking

 A Memoir

 By Michele Harper